opensearch-project/OpenSearch/sandbox/plugins/dsl-query-executor/README.md

 - **Millisecond Precision**: TIMESTAMP(3) for accurate date comparisons

 ### Bool Query
-Converts to Calcite logical expressions with full support for all clauses and `minimum_should_match`.
+Converts to Calcite logical expressions with support for all clauses. `minimum_should_match` is supported for 0, 1, and values at or above the should-clause count (optional, OR, and AND respectively); intermediate values (greater than 1 and below the should-clause count) are unsupported on this path.

 **Clauses:**
 - `must` - Required clauses (AND logic)